JuliaSmoothOptimizers/JSOSuite.jl/docs/src/resolve.md

 stats = SolverCore.GenericExecutionStats(nlp)
 solve!(solver, nlp, stats, x = x0)
 ```
-This deserves more explanation.
+This deserves more explanations.
 The name of the solver structure and the corresponding package can be accessed via the DataFrame `JSOSuite.optimizers`.
 ```@example ex1
 JSOSuite.optimizers[!, [:name_solver, :name_pkg]]
 ```
 In our example, the solver LBFGS is implemented in `JSOSolvers.jl` and the solver structure is `LBFGSSolver`.

-Now, it is possible to reuse the memory allocated for the first solve for another round.
+Now, it is possible to reuse the memory allocated for the first solve for another round:
 ```@example ex1
 # NLPModels.reset!(nlp) would also reset the evaluation counters of the model
 SolverCore.reset!(solver)
-x02 = [1.4; 5.0] # another initial guess
+new_x0 = [1.4; 5.0] # another initial guess
-solve!(solver, nlp, stats, x = x02)
+solve!(solver, nlp, stats, x = new_x0)  # new solve with existing solver object
 ```

 ## In-place solve of a different problem

-It is also possible to reuse the allocated memory to solve another problem with the same characteristics.
+It is also possible to reuse the allocated memory to solve another problem with the same number of variables and constraints:
 ```@example ex1
 f2(x) = x[2]^2 + exp(x[1]^2)
 x0 = ones(Float64, 2)